-HOW SPONSORED CONTENT WORKS Getting a Linkedln Company Page is the first step to using Sponsored Content.
+HOW SPONSORED CONTENT WORKS

+Getting a LinkedIn Company Page is the first step to using Sponsored Content.
 All Sponsored Content must first be created as organic Company Updates.

-Similar to an ad unit, a Sponsored Content post can be viewed by members when they visit Linkedln.
+Similar to an ad unit, a Sponsored Content post can be viewed by members when they visit LinkedIn.
 Sponsored Content is clearly distinguished from organic content to make sure our members can differentiate between organic and paid content.
-Currently, they are labeled as "Sponsored."
-Links in Sponsored Content can drive traffic wherever you'd like, including your content portals, relevant news or articles, YouTube or SlideShare channels, whitepapers and event registration forms.
+Currently, they are labeled as "Promoted."
+Links in Sponsored Content can drive traffic wherever you'd like, including your content portals, relevant news or articles, YouTube or SlideShare channels, whitepapers, and event registration forms.

 Sponsored Content is purchased through a second-price auction.
-Here's how it works: Each time there is an opportunity for Sponsored Content to be shown, LinkedIn runs an auction to determine which update to show.
+Here's how it works: Each time there is an opportunity for Sponsored Content to be shown, LinkedIn runs an auction to determine which post to show.
 For any given auction, there can be many bids from competing advertisers looking to reach that member.
 That means when you sponsor content, your campaign enters an auction to determine whether it's shown to your target audience.
 Sponsored Content inventory is non-guaranteed, but you may adjust your bid and content to perform better in the auction.
+Remember, because LinkedIn runs a second-price auction, if you win your bid, you'll only pay one cent more than the second-highest bidder.